245959084/General-League/README.md

 The siginificant level is 0.05

-The p value for the test is 0.09, which higher than the significant level.
+The p value for the test is 0.377, which higher than the significant level.
 I failed to reject the null hypothesis.
 It seems like the model has achieve R^2 parity.
-**visual**
+<iframe src="Assets/r2_parity.html" width=800 height=600 frameBorder=0></iframe>